paulwarhurst01/ArduinoSnakeGame/README.md

 This build operates on an atmega328 with "new bootloader"

 ## Display Operation
-- The shift register is "loaded" using SPI rather than "Shift_out" to reduce the amount of software needed allowing the shift register to be loaded at 20 MHz clock frequency.
-The atmega328 has hardware SPI support
+- The shift register is "loaded" using SPI rather than "Shift_out" to reduce the amount of software needed.
+  - This allows the shift register to be loaded at 20 MHz clock frequency as the atmega328 has hardware SPI support.